cagsunacemoglu/MDEF/docs/term1/03-Roles of Prototyping.md

 ![](/MDEF/images/ds-rop/lego2.png)

-### **Assignment Part 2:** Select the main roles of prototyping, combinations of them, and other design activities that you want to use.
+### **Assignment 1b:** Select the main roles of prototyping, combinations of them, and other design activities that you want to use.

 While the prototype I’d decide to employ will depend on the actual project and the problem I’m trying to solve, I find role 4 very interesting especially, due to the first-person perspective of the master's program.
 I have tried role 4 in co-creation settings and this time I’m interested in using it for a first-person-driven inquiry: to study myself as I go through the design and prototyping process.